How to start a ride-share business: your 2026 U.S. roadmap

 Find the right coverage

-Commercial auto insurance is your most significant policy.
-It covers accidents while your vehicles are in service.
+Commercial auto insurance covers accidents while your vehicles are in service.
 Plan for a policy with at least $1 million in liability coverage.
-Annual premiums often range from $6,000 to $12,000 per vehicle.
+Annual premiums vary widely by state, driver record, and coverage limits; expect a range of $6,000 to $12,000 per vehicle.
+State insurance regulators set the rules, so requirements differ across the country.
+Source: National Association of Insurance Commissioners (NAIC).

-You may also need other coverage.
 General liability protects against non-driving incidents, like a passenger who slips while entering a vehicle.
-If you hire drivers as employees, you must have workers' compensation insurance.
+If you hire drivers as employees, you must carry workers' compensation insurance.

-A frequent oversight is to rely on a personal auto policy.
-These policies will not cover commercial use, which leaves your business and personal assets exposed after an accident.
-You must secure a dedicated commercial policy before your first trip.
+A frequent oversight is relying on a personal auto policy.
+Personal policies exclude commercial use, which leaves your business and personal assets exposed after an accident.
+Secure a dedicated commercial policy before your first trip.

 Here are 3 immediate steps to take: